palmtreephp/form/README.md

 </div>
 ```

-By default, `renderEnd` will render all remaining un-rendered fields before rendering the closing </form> tag.
+By default, `renderEnd` will render all remaining unrendered fields before rendering the closing </form> tag.
 To prevent this, pass `false` as the first argument:

 ```php
 <?= $form->renderEnd(false); ?>